 If you like garden to table recipes you might also like Hatch Green Chile Corn Chowder and Garlic Scape Pesto.

 Estimating how many peppers you need.

 Generally about 12 - 13 LARGE Hatch peppers = 1 lb of roasted pepper.
 Once you remove the skin, stem, and de-seed the pepper the yield will be just shy of 2 cups of pepper flesh (either whole or roughly chopped).

 This recipe uses 3+ cups of prepared Hatch Chile that's been roasted, de-stemmed, skinned, and seeded.
 Then roughly chopped.
 About 20 peppers.
 But just go by the size of your pan and the size of the chiles you have.

 New on the blog!

 Hatch Green Chile Relleno Casserole

-- 3+ cups prepared Hatch Chiles, roughly chopped see notes
+- 3+ cups prepared Hatch Chiles see notes

 - 6 eggs